gaelysam/valleys_mapgen/README.md

 All cases are possible, but other cases can't be managed by default and need a `grow` function (see *grow*), like the example above with jungle tree.
 Anyway, the strings in this table are recursively converted into map content IDs.

 #### cover
-Number between 0 and 1, which determines the proportion of surface nodes that are "reserved" for the plant.
+Decimal number between 0 and 1, which determines the proportion of surface nodes that are "reserved" for the plant.
 This doesn't necessarily mean that there is a plant on the node (see *density*), but this "cover" prevents other plants with lower priority from spawning on said nodes.

 #### density
 Number between 0 and cover.
 Proportion of nodes that are effectively covered by the plant.